A p-adic analogue of the conjecture of Birch and Swinnerton-Dyer for modular abelian varieties: The -adic height pairing of Coleman and Gross and -adic regulators

 \subsection{Computing the $p$-adic regulator}

-In this section, we explain how we use Algorithm~\ref{algo:height22}, in practice, to compute the $p$-adic regulator of $A/\Q$, where $A$ is a Jacobian surface of a curve $X/\Q$ of genus~2 and $p$ is a prime such that $A$ has good ordinary reduction at $p$.
+In this section, we explain how we use Algorithm~\ref{algo:height22}, in practice, to compute the $p$-adic regulator of $A/\Q$, where $A$ is a Jacobian surface associated to a curve $X/\Q$ of genus~2 and $p$ is a prime such that $A$ has good ordinary reduction at $p$.

 Suppose that $P,Q\in A(\Q)$ are distinct and that we want to compute the $p$-adic height pairing of $P$ and $Q$.
 If we can find representatives $D_1=(P_1)-(P_2)$ and $D_2=(Q_1)-(Q_2)$ of $P$ and $Q$, respectively, where $P_1,P_2,Q_1,Q_2\in X(\Q)$ are all distinct, then we can simply apply Algorithm~\ref{algo:height22} directly to compute $h_p(D_1,D_2)$.